chriso/redback/README.md

 ## Creating your own structures

-To create your own structure, use `addStructure(name, methods)`.
+Use `addStructure(name, methods)` to create your own structure.

-Let's create a queue that can be either FIFO or LIFO
+Let's create a queue that can be either FIFO or LIFO:

 ```javascript
 redback.addStructure('SimpleQueue', {